Architecture

 When rendered: isFirstEarlyLine || isFirstMetLine || isFirstTherapyLine

-Position: First item inside the “Patient Flow” section, before Healthcare Access and other built-in variables.
+Position: First item inside the “Patient Flow” section, before Drug Treatment Rate and other built-in line variables.
+(Healthcare Access lives in the SummaryPanel — see the *Growth Companion Rows table above.)

 Contains: